About the Blue Badge scheme

 The quickest and easiest way to apply is online.

-If you are unable to apply online, please email the Blue Badge Team at disabledcarparking@lincolnshire.gov.uk and we will send you a paper application form.
+If you are unable to apply online, please contact the Blue Badge Team at disabledcarparking@lincolnshire.gov.uk.

 Within your application, we will ask you some questions about how you meet the criteria for a badge to be approved.
 You must provide us with medical evidence.
 This will be considered when we assess your application.
 Some examples include copies of your: